-I’d love to state that today’s marketing is far more sophisticated than a couple of decades ago… providing timely and relevant messaging that’s welcomed by consumers and businesses alike.
+I’d love to state that today’s marketing is far more sophisticated than a couple of decades ago, providing timely and relevant messaging that consumers and businesses welcome.
 I’d be lying.
 Today’s marketing is largely void of any empathy to consumers and businesses being bombarded by messages.
-As I sit here, I have 4,000 unread emails and I’m unsubscribing from dozens of lists that I am opted into without my permission on a daily basis.
+As I sit here, I have 4,000 unread emails and unsubscribe from dozens of lists I am opted into without my permission daily.

 While machine learning and artificial intelligence are assisting us to better segment and personalize our messages, companies are deploying these solutions, collecting hundreds of data points that consumers aren’t even aware of, and – instead of finely tuning their messages – are bombarding them with more messages.

-Codeless and no-code platforms are on the rise now, enabling non-developers to actually build and scale their own solutions without writing a single line of code.
-Simultaneously, new marketing platforms are popping up every day with features and capabilities that surpass platforms that cost tens of thousands of dollars more to implement.
-I’m blown away by ecommerce nurturing systems like Klaviyo, Moosend, and Omnisend, for example.
-I was able to integrate and build out complex journeys that drove double-digit growth to my clients within a day.
+Codeless and no-code platforms are rising in adoption, enabling non-developers to build and scale their solutions without writing a single line of code.
+Simultaneously, new marketing platforms are popping up daily with features and capabilities that surpass platforms costing tens of thousands of dollars more to implement.
+I’m blown away by e-commerce nurturing systems like Klaviyo, Moosend, and Omnisend.
+I could integrate and build out complex journeys that drove double-digit growth for my clients within a day.
 Had I worked with an enterprise system, that would have taken months.

-Tracking customers is getting to be challenging, but customer experience solutions like Jebbit are providing beautiful, self-service experiences for buyers to navigate their own path and drive themselves to conversion… all with a first-party cookie that can be stored and tracked.
+Tracking customers is getting challenging, but customer experience (CX) solutions provide beautiful, self-service experiences for buyers to navigate their path and drive themselves to conversion… all with a first-party cookie that can be stored and tracked.
 The war on third-party cookies should put a dent in Facebook’s pixel (that’s what I believe the real reason is why Google is dropping it) so Facebook won’t be able to track everyone on and off Facebook.
 That may reduce Facebook’s sophisticated targeting… and could increase Google’s market share.

-Artificial intelligence and high-end analytics platforms are helping to provide more insight on omni-channel marketing efforts and their impact on the overall buying journey.
+Artificial intelligence and high-end analytics platforms are helping to provide more insight into omnichannel marketing efforts and their impact on the buying journey.
 That’s good news for companies that still scratch their head on where to spend the most effort to acquire new customers.

 - Attribution – The ability to understand how every marketing and sales investment I’m making is impacting customer retention, customer value, and acquisition.

-- 360-Degree View – The ability to see every interaction with a prospect or customer to better serve them, communicate with them, understand them, and provide value to them.
+- 360-Degree View – The ability to see every interaction with a prospect or customer to serve them better, communicate with them, understand them, and provide value.

 - Omni-Channel – The ability to speak to a customer in the medium or channel they want to be communicated with from the system that I can easily work within.